TheFitzZZ/DCS-Config-Manager/README.md

 ### Changelog:

+31.10.2017 - RC6 (not yet uploaded)
+- Various fixes for crashes and inconsistencies (this is how I describe when I can't remember what I did)
+- Binaries are now signed - such cert, very trust, much awesome

 30.10.2017 - RC5
 - Added settings reset button ... a little hidden - you don't need that anyway!
 - Added checks so a re-install doesn't hurt anymore (hopefully)